guitarvydas/guitarvydas.github.io/_posts/2021-06-06-Isolation II.md

 # Problem: How To Keep Software Units Small?

-The problem becomes: how do we keep all software units down to 7±2 lines in length.
+The problem becomes: how do we keep all software units down to 7±2 lines in length?

 # Hierarchy